erikras/react-redux-universal-hot-example/README.md

 ## Todo

 * Ideally we [wouldn't use global css styles at all](https://medium.com/seek-ui-engineering/the-end-of-global-css-90d2a4a06284).
 It would be nice if we could get [css-loader](https://github.com/webpack/css-loader)'s "module" local styles, but at the time of this writing, I can't get [that](https://github.com/css-modules/webpack-demo) to work on the server side.
 If you can figure out how to do that, please let me know and submit a pull request!
+* If someone would like to figure out how to get this example to work in Windows (apparently [it doesn't](https://github.com/erikras/react-redux-universal-hot-example/issues/6)) and write up a short guide, I'd be happy to share it in this document.

 ---
 Thanks for checking this out.